blmalone/superchain-registry-cli/README.md

 ## Usage

-After installation, run `sci --help` for a full breakdown of the available functionality.
+After installation, run `sure --help` for a full breakdown of the available functionality.